In a cold neighborhood full of dark hearts and darker magic, only one man has the poker face and killer hand to deal out justice:

 The Ogre’s movements are gracefully hypnotic, almost like a pendulum on a clock.
 Up and down the cane goes, its black wood shaft slicks with blood already.
 You could wash the Ogre crack this person’s skull open, and all you would think about is how beautifully the brain matter would spray…

 ...such is the charm of creatures from Faerie.

 You slap the side of your cheeks, bringing your mind back into focus.
 Thoughts race back and forth within your noggin.
 Should you do something?
 Should you stick your neck out?

-The trolley conductor –– a Satyr whose goat horn poked through the holes in his cap –– stuck his head out the car window.
+The trolley conductor –– a Satyr whose goat horns poke through the holes in his cap –– sticks his head out the car window.
 “What the heck are ye doing?”
-He shouted at the Ogre.
+He shouts at the Ogre.
 “Yer blockin’ the bloody rail!”

 The Ogre bares his yellowed, tusk-like teeth at the Trolley Conductor.
 “Still thine tongue, fool!”
 They growled.
-“Canst thou not see I’m busy teaching this punk-ass human a lesson?”
+“Canst thou not see I’m busy teaching this punk human a lesson?”